-We asked the expert: Jeanine B. Downie, M.D., YouBeauty dermatology expert, is board certified by the American Board of Dermatology and is the director of her own practice, image Dermatology, in Montclair, N.J.
+We asked the expert: Jeanine B. Downie, M.D., YouBeauty dermatology expert, is board certified by the American Board of Dermatology and is the director of her own practice, Image Dermatology, in Montclair, New Jersey.

 Her answer: Acne comes in many shapes and sizes.
 There are black heads, white heads, tender red bumps and large red nodules.
 Whatever form a zit takes, you might be tempted to squeeze it into oblivion.
 Resist!

 Popping a pimple doesn’t actually make it go away.
 In fact, it usually exacerbates the problem and can leave you with scars.
 Or worse, you could end up with a skin infection — and scars.

 The causes of acne are varied and complex.
 Family history, hormones and stress can all play a part.
 Basically, pimples form when sebum, your skin’s natural oil, gets trapped under the surface.
 It can mix with dead skin cells and form a plug called a comedone, or it might react with P. acnes, a bacterium found in hair follicles, triggering inflammation.